Aeres-u99/CodingLevels/CodingLevels.md

   * Count occurrences of an element in an array -- Done
   * Reverse an array -- Done
   * Merge two sorted arrays -- Done
-  * Remove duplicates from an array
+  * Remove duplicates from an array -- Done
   * Rotate an array to the right by K positions
   * Find the intersection of two arrays
   * Find the union of two arrays